 - 1. A hard copy of your homework is due in the first 5 minutes of the lab period of the day on which your report is due.
 All homework assignments submitted more than 10 minutes after start of lab are automatically late and lose 10% of the points.
 Any homework submitted the next calendar day would lose 50% of the points.
 No homework will be accepted after the second calendar day. - 2.
-There is only one lab proposal and it is due the Monday of finals week.
-Any lab proposal turned in one day late will lose 50% of the points.
-Any lab proposal turned in more than one day late will not be graded. - 3.
+There is only one lab paper and it is due the Tuesday of finals week.
+Any lab paper turned in one day late will lose 50% of the points.
+Any lab paper turned in more than one day late will not be graded. - 3.
 In addition to the hard copy of the assignments/report, you are required to submit an electronic copy to Turnitin.com.
 A link to the e-submission website will be provided on Ted.
-Failure to submit on Turnitin.com will results in 0 (zero points) recorded for that report.
+Failure to submit onto Turnitin.com by the deadline will results in 0 (zero points) recorded for that report.
+It is your responsibility to verify that your submission has been successful.
 Check the deadline of the Turnitin.com submission and make sure you adhere to it.
 Students agree that by taking this course all required papers would be subject to review for textual similarity by Turnitin.com for the detection of plagiarism.
 All submitted papers will be included as source documents in the Turnitin.com reference database solely for the purpose of detecting plagiarism of such papers.
 Use of the Turnitin.com service is subject to the terms of use agreement posted on the Turnitin.com site.
 Some homework assignments also require Turnitin.com assignments. - 4.
 Additional points may be taken for late electronic submissions.